Career Change Dog Adoption Information

 Becoming a Guide Dog takes a very special combination of health, skill and behavioral soundness.
 Our standards are extremely high, and not all dogs are cut out for it.
 Some of our dogs go on to have careers as breeder dogs, K9 Buddies for blind youth, or special community canines that assist people in various ways.
 Those that don't quite qualify as Guide Dogs or go on to alternate jobs we call "career change" dogs.
 In most cases, career change dogs are adopted by their puppy raisers.
 Others may go on to work in search and rescue, hearing or service dog training, agility, cancer detection, or pet therapy.

-The dogs released from GDB's program to become pets or companions are placed in adoptive homes in the eight western states - California, Oregon, Washington, Arizona, Nevada, Idaho, Colorado, Utah and North Texas.
+The dogs released from GDB's program to become pets or companions are placed in adoptive homes in the ten western states - Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Texas, Utah and Washington.
 Most of the dogs are between one and two years old, and can be any of our breeds: Labrador Retrievers, Golden Retrievers, and Lab/Golden crosses.
 The regular adoption fee for these dogs is $750.

 The reasons the dogs are dropped from our programs are generally two-fold: